brandStunner/inventory-management-system-api/README.md

 DB_PORT=5432
 DB_NAME=inventory

-(🔑 Replace values with your actual PostgreSQL credentials)
+(🔑Mostly, only the password will change, however,if you have replaced default values, then replace values with your actual PostgreSQL credentials)

 ---
 ## Run the App